cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 # String expressions

-Mindustry Logic doesn't evaluate string expressions at runtime.
-When Mindustry detects a string-based
+Mindustry Logic doesn't evaluate string expressions at runtime, or better, doesn't evaluate them correctly.
+When a mathematical operation is performed on string variables or values, the string value is converted to `1` for the purpose of the evaluation.
+This is also true for the `+` operation, which in some other languages performs string concatenation when used on string values.

-expression runtime expression, a compilation error occurs:
+Because string operations do not work anyway, the Mindcode compiler produces a compilation error when it detects a string-based runtime expression:

 ```
 x = "A"